MCLD/gra-avatars/README.md

 Additional items are added (usually to support the [Maricopa County Reads](https://maricopacountyreads.org/) summer reading program managed by the [Maricopa County Library District](https://mcldaz.org/) who manages this package and The Great Reading Adventure software.)

+## Accessibility branch

+**Note:** This branch includes two layers to add accessibility items - Mobility and Prosthetics.
+In order to successfully use these changes with the avatar stage for social sharing, you must have a white area on the stage for the avatar to be placed over.
+The sample backgrounds distributed in this repository will not work for that properly.

 ## Usage

 When using a release of The Great Reading Adventure, importing the default avatars in Mission Control will import the avatars from this collection.